Roblox/creator-docs/content/en-us/tutorials/fundamentals/coding-3/landing.md

    <tr>
     <td><b>Prerequisites</b></td>
     <td>
-Before beginning this course, readers should be able to: <br>
+    Before beginning this course, readers should be able to:

-Navigate Roblox Studio <br>
+    Navigate Roblox Studio

     Declare new variables and functions
     </td>

    </tr>